craftingcity/The-Known-World/Prenotes Jan 18 24.md

 Gar, a Shaper Barbarian

-they flipped off the kobolds
+they flipped off the kobolds, tried to heal new friends and collected 14 dog rations

 ### What happened?

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 22:00 17th Weeding, 105 AF, as they continue from the "Dogs Ahead" Beast Barracks on the 4th Level.